-(2) Based on information provided in a Schedule 13D/A filed jointly on June 22, 2020 by Trident V, L.P. ("Trident V"), Trident Capital V, L.P. ("Trident V GP"), Trident V Parallel Fund, L.P. ("Trident V Parallel"), Trident Capital V-PF, L.P. ("Trident V Parallel GP"), Trident V Professionals Fund, L.P. ("Trident V Professionals" and, together with Trident V and Trident V Parallel, the "Trident V Funds"), Stone Point
+(2) Based on information provided in a Schedule 13D/A filed jointly on June 22, 2020 by Trident V, L.P. ("Trident V"), Trident Capital V, L.P. ("Trident V Parallel Fund, L.P. ("Trident V Parallel"), Trident Capital V-PF, L.P. ("Trident V Parallel GP"), Trident V Professionals Fund, L.P. ("Trident V Professionals" and, together with Trident V and Trident V Parallel, the "Trident V Funds"), Stone Point

 GP Ltd. ("Trident V Professionals GP" and, together with Trident V GP and Trident V Parallel GP, the "Trident V GPs") (collectively, the "Stone Point Partnerships"), Stone Point Capital LLC ("Stone Point"), Trident Public Equity LP ("TPE LP") and Trident Public Equity GP LLC.
-Each of the following persons may be deemed to beneficially own an aggregate of the 1,635,986 Ordinary Shares held by or held for TPE LP: (i) each of the Trident V Funds, which has shared voting and dispositive power with respect to such shares; (ii) Trident V GP, in its capacity as sole general partner of Trident V; (iii) Trident V Parallel GP, in its capacity as sole general partner of Trident V Professionals; (v) Stone Point, in its capacity as sole general partner of Trident V Professionals; (v) Stone Point, in its capacity as sole general partner of Trident V Professionals; (v) Stone Point, in its capacity as sole general partner of Trident V Professionals; (v) Stone Point, in its capacity as sole general partner of TPE LP.
+Each of the following persons may be deemed to beneficially own an aggregate of the 1,635,986 Ordinary Shares held by or held for TPE LP: (i) each of the Trident V Funds, which has shared voting and dispositive power with respect to such shares; (ii) Trident V GP, in its capacity as sole general partner of Trident V Professionals; (v) Stone Point, in its capacity as sole general partner of Trident V Professionals; (v) Stone Point, in its capacity as the manager of each of the Trident V Funds; and (vi) TPE GP, in its capacity as sole general partner of TPE LP.
 James Carey, a member of our Board, is a member and Managing Director of Stone Point, an owner of one of four general partners of each of Trident V Parallel GP, and a shareholder and director of Trident V Professionals GP.
-See footnote 13 with respect to 6,883 ordinary shares issuable to Mr. Carey pursuant to the Deferred Compensation Plan and not included in Stone Point, which may be deemed an indirect beneficial owner.
+See footnote 13 with respect to 6,883 ordinary shares issuable to Mr. Carey pursuant to the Deferred Compensation Plan and not included in Stone Point; total reported holdings of 1,635,986 shares.
+Although these share units accrue to Mr. Carey personally, he holds these share units solely for the benefit of Stone Point, which may be deemed an indirect beneficial owner.
 The principal address for each Stone Point entity is c/o Stone Point at its principal address, which is 20 Horseneck Lane, Greenwich, CT 06830.